pert5432/tygress/README.md

 Do you have feedback, suggestions or feature requests?
 Feel free to open an issue in this repo.

 ## Example usage 💪

-You can find a repository with examples [here](https://github.com/pert5432/tygress-examples)

 You need to define your tables as classes and decorate them with Tygress decorators: